totalnoMartina/cube-discovery/README.md

 - After user enters the name, users are greeted back and encouraged to be creative and take time to describe objects.
 As the name contains a word 'test', I wanted to assure the users mentioning that all answers are right, so they feel free to describe in greater details.
 - Choosing 'a' to start, 'b' to read about, and 'q' to quit.
 If chosen 'q', users exit the application with appropriate 'Goodbye' message, if chosen to see informations about the test, users can read a bit more, and after reading about the application, users are asked to try the test or not; if not, the users exit the test with appropriate message displayed.
 If chosen to try it, user starts with first object, the cube.
 - Describing the objects - 5 different objects, starting from the cube, to be described, then a horse, then the flowers and lastly, a thunderstorm.
 Users are asked to describe in detail what do they imagine, what kind of setting they imagine, position and the relation between objects if there is any.
 - After describing every object, user is offered to read about the interpretation of every object.
-If not wanting to read at that moment, user can choose 'n' to exit or start the test again by entering 'y'.
+If not wanting to read at that moment, user can choose 'n' to exit or read about every object and what does it represent, also after reading interpretations, user can start the test again by entering 'y' or exit by just pressing 'Enter'.

 ## User Stories